 A city trip to Oslo

 Scandinavia is hot!
-And her coolest capital is Oslo, a relatively unknown city which makes it one to add to your bucket list.
+And her coolest capital is Oslo, a relatively unknown city which makes it worth adding to your bucket list.
 This city doesn't feel like a capital at all.
 Oslo is like a small, friendly village.
 Wherever you want to go, it is possible to do it on foot.
 Yet this city has everything you need: a nice center, plenty of entertainment options, wonderful shops and also beautiful nature.
 The city is surrounded on all sides by mountains, ideal for a ski enthusiasts.
 If you take the metro from the center, you will be on the ski slope within twenty minutes.

 It is a trend in itself: raw, industrial neighborhoods or districts that are transformed into lively neighborhoods where all hipsters like to spend time.
 The best known is perhaps SoHo in New York, but also Norway's Oslo has such a neighborhood: Grünerløkka.
 Grünerløkka is a city district of Oslo with around 44,000 inhabitants.
 For a long time, Grünerløkka was an industrial working-class neighborhood on the 'wrong side' of the Akerselva river, but the image has undergone significant changes, and it is the place that attracts young creative people.